FuelsEurope

 2 Oct 2025

-Their ask — The association wants recognition of renewable fuels, recycled carbon fuels and low-carbon fuels as eligible technologies.
+Message — The association wants recognition of renewable fuels, recycled carbon fuels and low-carbon fuels as eligible technologies.
 They seek higher aid intensities and thresholds for large-scale decarbonisation projects.
 They also request support for integrated projects combining multiple objectives.123

-How it helps them — This would unlock state funding for refinery transformation projects currently excluded from support.45
+Why — This would unlock state funding for refinery transformation projects currently excluded from support.45

-Who loses — Electric vehicle advocates lose as fossil fuel infrastructure receives climate funding.6
+Impact — Electric vehicle advocates lose as fossil fuel infrastructure receives climate funding.6

 Meeting with Ilhan Kyuchyuk (Member of the European Parliament)